mariahnotmaria/mariahs_CS50/README.md

 # mariahs_CS50
-All of the labs I completed in conjunction with Harvard's CS50: Intro to CS.
+This is all of the labs I completed in conjunction with Harvard's CS50: Intro to CS.